Yerinsfluxus/fluxdocs/SME_BACKEND_API_REFERENCE.md

 - Validation errors: `"Amount must be a positive number."`, `"Minimum transfer is ₦100.00."`, `"Maximum single transfer is ₦5,000,000.00."`

 **Narration (PAY-SYS-03):** sanitized on the server — HTML tags, script/style blocks, dangerous URL schemes (`javascript:`, `data:`), and event handlers are stripped before the value is stored or sent to Anchor.
 Max 300 chars after sanitization.

+**KYB guard (BE-01):** The server now blocks transfers when `kybStatus != Approved`.
+Gate this client-side too — if the dashboard banner is showing, the transfer button should be disabled.
+Status-aware error copy:
+- `Your business verification is still being reviewed (usually 1–2 business days).
+You'll be able to send money once it's approved.` — when `PendingReview`
+- `Your business verification wasn't approved.
+Please log in to see what went wrong and resubmit.` — when `Rejected`
+- `We need a couple more details on your business verification.
+Please log in to upload the flagged items and resubmit.` — when `ActionRequired`
+- `Please complete your business verification before you can send money.
+Open the dashboard to start.` — when `NotStarted` or no profile

 **Common failures (all friendly):**
 - `Please enter your 4-digit transaction PIN.` (validation)